-This course is the first part of Calculus course covering topics such as limits, derivatives, and integration of singlevariable functions.
+This course is the first part of Calculus course covering topics such as limits, derivatives, and integration of single-variable functions.
 Application and execution of these mathematical tools to real-world problems with theoretical derivation or numerical coding is also introduced.
 This course is intended for students in science, engineering, economics, and computer science, among other disciplines.
-Co-prerequisite: MAT102
+Prerequisite: None